OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:51

-As the time approached for Him to be taken up to heaven, Jesus resolutely set out for Jerusalem.
+As the time approached for Him to be taken up to heaven, Jesus steadfastly set out for Jerusalem.

 ## Luke 9:52